 Putz’s Ultimate Sports Challenge

-Due to the overwhelming popularity of our “Beat ‘The Putz’” pro football contest, we are about to give readers of The Westfield News something more.
-Area sports fans will have a chance to put their sports knowledge to the test with our brand new contest, “Putz’s Ultimate Sports Challenge.”
+Only a few chances left this summer sports season to Beat The Putz.
+Due to the overwhelming popularity of our “Beat ‘The Putz’” pro football contest, we created a new contest for readers of The Westfield News.
+Sports fans have a chance to put their sports knowledge to the test with our brand new contest, “Putz’s Ultimate Sports Challenge.”
 Pick the winner from each of the four men’s PGA Tour Majors, NASCAR’s biggest races and the Triple Crown.
 Win prizes weekly and compete for our overall grand prize.
 Look for contest forms in The Westfield News.

 The Boys and Girls Club of Greater Westfield Offers Summer Lunch Program